AkeelMedina22/cpp-design-patterns/README.md

 * Registry Pattern
 * Meyers' Singleton Pattern

 **Key Feature:** New **multiplier implementations** (e.g., single-threaded CPU, CUDA-accelerated GPU, OpenCL) can be registered and used via the factory without requiring modifications to the factory itself.
+Each multiplier is generated using a config, and such, it may be useful, for example, in performance testing multiple algorithms/hyperparameters.

 **Current Status:**
 * Includes a single-threaded CPU multiplier implementation using Eigen.
+* A multiplier is configured using a config
-* (Future: CUDA and OpenCL implementations planned)
+* (Future: CUDA and OpenMP implementations planned)
-* (Future: Add a config to each multiplier instance)

 **Dependencies:**
 * C++11+ (for thread-safe static variables)
 * CMake
 * Eigen (included as a submodule)
+* Json (included as a submodule)

 ## Building and Running